-Tartana Resources' 100% owned subsidiary Intec Zeehan Residues has signed an agreement with MCC Non-ferrous Trading LLC to sell shipments of low-grade furnace slag/matte and Tartana has already exported two 22,000 tonne trial shipments and is preparing for a third trial shipment to South Korea .
-Further shipments require new permitting from the Tasmanian Government and a refinement of commercial terms.
-Tartana is seeking a two-stage permitting process to maintain shipments to South Korea under the first stage while the second stage will address excavation of the remaining stockpiles and rehabilitation.
-Application for the first stage has been submitted to both the West Coast Council and the Tasmanian EPA.
+Tartana Resources' 100% owned subsidiary Intec Zeehan Residues has signed an agreement with MCC Non-ferrous Trading LLC to sell shipments of low-grade furnace slag/matte and Tartana has already exported four approximately 22,000 tonne trial shipments and is preparing for a fifth trial shipment to South Korea .
+The Tasmanian Government has now granted a permit for the excavation and screening of a further 335,000 tonnes of low grade furnace slag/matte and we are continuing to work on the refinement of commercial terms with MCC.
+Tartana is seeking a two-stage permitting process to maintain shipments to South Korea with the first stage permit now granted and the second stage addressing excavation of the remaining stockpiles and rehabilitation.
+Application for the second stage is now being prepared.